Robert Hunter (author): Professor, later life, death

-He moved to the West Coast in 1918, and lectured in politics and economics at the University of California at Berkeley.
-Robert Hunter died of a heart attack at his home in Montecito, California on May 14, 1942.
+He moved to the West Coast in 1918, and lectured in politics and economics at the University of California, Berkeley.
+Robert Hunter died of a heart attack at his home in Montecito, California, an unincorporated community in Santa Barbara, on May 14, 1942.
 He was survived by his wife and three of their children.

 Caroline Hunter was an active member of the Save the Redwoods League and had worked to preserve the park areas at Point Lobos in Monterey, California.
 She died in San Francisco on July 6, 1964, at the age of eighty-six.